 13. Animals – The Perfect Creative Macro Photography Idea for Pet Owners

 This one is brilliant for all those who share their home with a furry friend.
 The fur of your cat or the eye of a bird can make a wonderful macro image.
 If you don’t have pets at home, you can go and practice macro photography at the local zoo.
-However, you are going to need a great macro lens because you are not allowed to enter the cages of wild beasts.
+However, you are going to need a great telephoto lens because you are not allowed to enter the cages of wild beasts.

 A piece of kitchen foil or craft paper could become a genuinely inspiring object for macro photography.
 Capture the reflections on the foil with a macro lens.
 Or crumple a piece of paper and start shooting.

 15. Old Paint – Unique Creative Macro Photography Idea

 Show the passing of time by capturing old peeling paint on some metal objects or wooden doors.
 Search for an abandoned building at your city and go there for a series of cool macro shots.
 Time is cruel for old paint, so this is an excellent idea for a storytelling image.

 Look around you – what objects are there at your house?
 Look at them and try to see them from a new perspective.
 You can find some unexpected patterns and textures on a dishwashing sponge as well as soap bubbles.
 The abstract photo will be the best option for people to guess what object you have used for that photo.

 If you look closely at a piece of wood, you’ll notice a lot of details, grain, and lines.
 Wood changes with time, just like the human body.
 You can capture these changes, for example, weathered wood or cross-section of the tree.